 Work Your Network

 To beef up your approach, use the telephone.
-"It's outside of a lot of people's comfort zones, but a phone call to introduce yourself is more effective than sending an email," Urschel notes.
-"Keep it brief and concise in your request to learn about the company and usually you'll get help from the other person."
+"It's outside of a lot of people's comfort zones, but a phone call to introduce yourself is more effective than sending an email," Urschel said.
+"Keep it brief and concise in your request to learn about the company, and usually you'll get help from the other person."

 Twitter is a great way to tap unseen job opportunities.
-A micro-blogging site, it allows users to "tweet" 140-character messages.
-Twitter has become the place to post otherwise unpublished job openings, "especially when a company needs to hire very quickly," says Lauren Young, whose company, Freshly Baked Communications, leads social media seminars in Chicago.
+A microblogging site, it allows users to "tweet" 140-character messages.
+Twitter has become the place to post otherwise unpublished job openings, "especially when a company needs to hire very quickly," said Lauren Young, whose company, Freshly Baked Communications, leads social media seminars in Chicago.

-- Pick a professional Twitter handle, enter a brief business and personal bio and upload a photo.
-Then, tweet 20 or 30 times before you begin to follow others.
+- Pick a professional Twitter handle, enter a brief business and personal bio, and upload a photo.
+Then, tweet 20-30 times before you begin to follow others.